-When you call the number on the listing sign in front of the house you are calling the real estate agent representing the seller.
-Their job is to sell their client's house for the highest price possible.
-When you are buying a house it is in your best interest to find a local Park City Realtor who will represent you and your interests exclusively.
+A brief explanation of why you work with a buyer's agent when buying real estate in Park City: When you call the number on the listing sign in front of the house, you call the real estate agent representing the Seller.
+Their job is to sell their client's houses for the highest price possible.
+Therefore, when buying a house, it is in your best interest to find a local Park City Realtor who will represent you and your interests exclusively.

-Reality: Buyer representation is FREE to the buyer.
-The seller agrees with the listing Realtor and their brokerage to pay a total commission.
-When the seller's agent enters the property on the MLS, they are agreeing to cooperate with any Realtor working with a buyer.
-The buyer's agent is paid a portion of the total commission agreed on between the seller and seller's Realtor/brokerage.
+Reality: Buyer representation is already agreed on by the selling brokerage.
+The Seller agrees with the listing brokerage to pay a total commission.
+When the Seller's agent enters the property in the MLS, the Seller has already agreed to cooperate with any Realtor working with a buyer.
+The buyer's agent brokerage is paid a portion of the total commission agreed on between the Seller and the Seller's Realtor/brokerage.

 Misconception 2: I will save money if I do the legwork myself.

 Reality: If you were to call each Seller's agent for them to show you the home, you would have to work around their timeline.
 A buyer's agent can coordinate multiple showings in a shorter period on your timeline.
 You will also not save any money using this method because the total commission has already been agreed to be paid to the Seller's brokerage by the Seller.
 At closing, the commissions go from broker to broker, and then the agents get paid their commission.

 You don't gain anything from setting up your showings.
 So what does the Seller's agent gain?
 The double commission while upholding their fiduciary responsibility to the Seller and providing you without any representation.